 So… now that you are wondering what those three words are, I need to give you a bit of background information.

 I am a kindergarten teacher at Westwood Elementary and we are officially an Energy Bus School.
 My principal is very big on creating a positive environment for staff and students.
 According to their website, “The Energy Bus for Schools Leadership Journey (EBSLJ) is a transformational, multiyear approach for schools to create and sustain a positive school culture and develop positive school leaders.”
 It was started by Jon Gordan.
 The principles are based off of his best-selling book, The Energy Bus.
 I usually have a positive attitude when it comes to school.
-I know it sounds cheesy, but I really do love my job and my students.
+It sounds cheesy, but I really do love my job and my students.
 However, there are always ways to improve your outlook and attitude.

 Last week Chief Energy Officer & Co-founder of The Energy Bus for Schools Leadership Journey, Niki Spears, led a day of inservice training for our district.
 She is a fabulous speaker.
 Sometimes I have a difficult time sitting still for hours (don’t we all?) but I didn’t feel that way listening to her.